kallehiitola/evermail/Documentation/Security.md

 **Warnings surfaced in the UI and reiterated here:**
 - Lose the downloaded bundle or passphrase → Evermail cannot restore access.
 - Evermail only stores the DEK encrypted with the Offline BYOK master key provided by operators.
 Compromise of the SQL row does **not** reveal the tenant key unless the operator also compromises the host-level protector.
+- The master key itself lives in Azure Key Vault as `OfflineByok--MasterKey` (base64-encoded 256-bit).
+During deployment we mirror it into the ingestion worker via `offline-master`/`OfflineByok__MasterKey=secretref:offline-master` so Confidential Container Apps can unwrap tenant bundles without keeping plaintext keys on disk.
 - Do **not** paste the plaintext key anywhere else—treat it like a hardware token.
 - Bundle format is versioned (`"version": "offline-byok/v1"`); future releases will maintain backward compatibility or provide a migration tool.